niteshbalusu11/BOS-Commands-Document/README.md

   - Arguments:
     - `request`: Enter the invoice you want to pay
   - Flags:
     - `avoid`: When paying the payment request you can set to avoid a node by entering a public key or a specific channel by entering a channel ID.
 You can also avoid multiple nodes/channels by using the avoid flag multiple times.
-You can also use a `tag` (more on this in a separate command below) to avoid a group of nodes or channels by grouping them together.
+You can also use a `bos tag` (more on this in a separate command below) to avoid a group of nodes or channels by grouping them together.
     - `out`: Pay the payment request out from a specifc peer of yours so the first hop is through that peer.
-    - `in`: Enter a pubkeyif you want the last hop to be through a specific in peer of the destination node.
+    - `in`: Enter a pubkey if you want the last hop to be through a specific in peer of the destination node.
     Note: If you create an invoice yourself, and you pay it using an out peer and an in peer of yours, it becomes a command that can you do rebalance with.
     - `message`: Enter a message of your choice to be attached to the payment request
     - `max-fee`: Max total routing fees you're willing to pay in order to pay the payment req.
 Default: 1337